jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (4) Any special direction made under subsection (2)(a) or (b)— (a) must be published in the Gazette, and notified in writing through diplomatic channels to any country concerned:
   (b) expires at the end of the period of 3 months (or such shorter period as is specified in the direction) following the day on which the direction was made, unless sooner cancelled by the Minister by a further special direction, or by regulations:
-  (c) is to be treated for the purposes of the Regulations (Disallowance) Act 1989 (but not for the purposes of the Acts and Regulations Publication Act 1989) as if it were a regulation within the meaning of that Act.
+  (c) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
 (5) A special direction under subsection (2)(a) or (b) may not be effectively continued in force by the making of a further special direction to the same or similar effect.
 (6) A waiver under this section does not of itself entitle a person subject to the waiver to be granted entry permission.